databricks/containers/ubuntu/minimal/README.md

 This image is the smallest example of what is necessary to launch a cluster in Databricks.
 This is intended for users who know exactly what they need and do not need.

+Please set the `spark.databricks.driverNfs.enabled false` Spark config when creating a cluster with this image for Databricks Runtime 11.x or higher.

 ## Supported Features
   - Scala Notebooks
   - Java/Jar jobs